truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 * **Less Baggage**: Hard Forks are unambiguously 'cleaner' - they accomplish their goal directly and as simply as possible.
 An excellent metaphor is [the laryngeal nerve of the giraffe](https://www.youtube.com/watch?v=cO1a1Ek-HD0).
 If nature could 'hard fork' it would redesign the nerve, from scratch, to travel in a direct path of 2 inches.
 However, Mother Nature's process of Darwinian evolution -being unable to 'design'- will blindly preserve as much "backwards compatibility" as possible, thematically akin to our 'soft fork'.
 As a result, the nerve is longer by a factor of ~140 for no reason; pure inefficiency.
 * **More Transparent**: Hard Forks tell a user that they need to upgrade, and how to do so.
 There is no 'secret', behind-the-scenes forced upgrading.
-* **More Soverign**: A user can choose to outright reject a Hard Fork.
+* **More Sovereign**: A user can choose to outright reject a Hard Fork.
 This is a benefit when the change is bad, but it is also a severe drawback the change is good.
 * **More Flexible**: Given that one is starting from scratch, a Hard Forks can be used to do anything.
 (Again, as many rival cryptosystems have discovered, this flexibility can cause many more problems than it solves.
 To continue with the biological metaphor, it might be analogous to the fact that over 99.999999% of mutations do *not* cause species-evolution, and instead cause the animal to simply die of cancer.)

-In truth, few of these benefits are *marginal* benefits, given that 'advanced soft forks' ([extension blocks](https://www.reddit.com/r/Bitcoin/comments/39kqzs/how_about_a_softfork_optin_blocksize_increase/), [sidechains](http://www.truthcoin.info/blog/drivechain/)) can also score very highly on baggage, transparency, soverignty, and flexibility.
+In truth, few of these benefits are *marginal* benefits, given that 'advanced soft forks' ([extension blocks](https://www.reddit.com/r/Bitcoin/comments/39kqzs/how_about_a_softfork_optin_blocksize_increase/), [sidechains](http://www.truthcoin.info/blog/drivechain/)) can also score very highly on baggage, transparency, sovereignty, and flexibility.
 And most of the flexibility lost, by downgrading from HF to ASF, is flexibility that no one is interested in pursuing anyway (such as increasing the 21 million coin limit).

 In general, such a paltry benefit is not enough to outweigh the tremendous costs, as I will now explain.